xyberviri/Starbase/YOLO/Heading/README.md

 4. Have one Memory chip with the fields XX, YY, ZZ, X2, Y2, Z2.
 5. Have a text-panel with it's field renamed to "Heading"

+# Optional
+1. If using the included ISAN_2.yolol script add a 2nd hybrid panel with the name of "i"
+2. Add a 2nd ship navigation reciver and name the strength field to "e" and the target message field to "et".

 # Usage
 1. Point the ship in the direction you want to go
 2. Bearing of 0/360 heads towards EOS (negative on the Z), 180 is out to the belt.(positive Z)